xiaoyu-su/Option-Price-Prediction/README.md

 ## Modeling pipeline

-In the belowed subsections, we outlined our strategy for building models, comparing models, and determining
+In the belowed subsections, we outlined our strategy for building models, comparing models, and determining the best modeling with respect to our scoring.

 ### Interested features